simonw/shot-scraper/README.md

       }, 1000
     ));"

+You can also save JavaScript to a file and execute it like this:

+    shot-scraper javascript datasette.io -i script.js

+Or read it from standard input like this:

+    echo "document.title" | shot-scraper javascript datasette.io

 ### Handling JavaScript errors

 If a JavaScript error occurs, a stack trace will be written to standard error and the tool will terminate with an exit code of 1.